inconvergent/fn/README.md

 This is a tiny library to generate file names.

-It will give you unique file names based on current git commit (branch) as well as the time and date, and your own prefix and/or postfix.
+It will give you unique file names based on current git commit, as well as the time and date.
+You can also set your own prefix and/or postfix.

 When called from terminal, `fn`, the file names look like this: